 We believe that everyone has the right to live, work and study in an environment free from the fear of harassment or violence.

 The ‘Speak Up!
 Stand Up!’ campaign is a collaboration between the University and the University of Manchester Students Union.
-It aims to empower people to be an active bystander and take action against harassment, hate crime and sexual violence.
+It aims to empower people to be an active bystander and take action against gender-based violence, harassment and hate.

 Acts of harassment and violence committed because of a person’s identity often start with negative attitudes, beliefs and stereotypes about other people.
 These beliefs are cultivated through exposure and repeated reinforcement by those around them and they can form prejudices.
 These prejudices can form biases and present in a variety of forms including: